 I pray that you figure out whatever it is that God is calling you to, and that you do it with excitement and joy.
 I pray that you recognize when your flesh is winning and you are able to correct it and find God’s spirit within you.

-If you’re a mom struggling to find balance between all the demands of life, read Modern Christian Homemaking to get 5 practical tips to help you take care of yourself while homemaking.
+Modern Homemaking for Christian Moms Struggling to find balance between all the demands of life?
+Get 5 practical tips to help you take care of yourself while homemaking.